mojozinc/multi_level_cache/README.md

 write: l=d, time taken: 0.61
 write: a=e, time taken: 0.61
 ```
-20 random events are generate to stimulate the cache
+N random events are generated to stimulate the cache